uptane/pures/pure2.md

 * The file is listed in the latest offline-update Snapshot metadata file the device possesses, and matches the version number listed in that Snapshot metadata
 * All targets that appear in the file are also present in the latest version of Image repo Targets metadata the device possesses

-As a consequence, an individual offline-update targets metadata file will be accepted until it's invalidated by one of the following methods:
+As a consequence, an individual offline-update Targets metadata file will be accepted until it's invalidated by one of the following methods:

 * It expires
 * Director's offline-update Snapshot metadata expires